Sterc/seosuite/readme.md

 -  [SEO Tab][2] (version 2.0 or newer) has to be installed.
 This is where the redirects of your 404 URLs will be stored.
 -  [MODX version 2.5.0 or newer][3] has to be installed.

-## Cronjob
+## Cleanup cronjob
-Inside the `core/components/seosuite/elements/cronjobs/` directory you can find the SeoSuite cronjobs.

-### Redirect cleanup ###
-Removes unresolved redirects which are older then 1 month and have been triggered just once.
+Inside the `core/components/seosuite/elements/cronjobs/` directory you can find the SeoSuite cronjob.
+It removes unresolved redirects which are older then 1 month and have been triggered just once.

 Example usage: